 Jonathan and Martha exchange looks.
 Grave looks full of secrets and a little pain.
 "Come with me sweetheart," Jonathon said leading his daughter towards the barn.

 With that comment he pulled a heavy drape off…something.
 Dust and fallen hay went flying and Claire took in the strange sight.
 It was metal and vaguely cylinder shaped.
-There were crystal shapes coming off it that had long since been blackened and broken.
-There was carving down the side, strange symbols.
-Claire reached out the gently brush her fingers over an S shaped symbol.
+There were crystal like spires coming off it that had long since been blackened and broken.
+On the top and down the side, there were strange symbols carved into the metal.
+Claire reached out the gently brush her fingers over that S shaped symbol in the middle.

 "We found you in this," Jonathon finished.
 "At first we thought it was some strange science experiment or something crazy.
 But the technology and the writing or whatever it is didn't come this world.
 It came from somewhere else."